Best Sleep Position for Neck Pain

 Memory Foam Pillows

 Memory foam pillows also contour to the neck and head.
 They come in a variety of firmness options and have been known to alleviate discomfort in the neck and shoulders.
 They’re high maintenance but have a longer lifespan than most other pillows.
+In addition to memory foam pillows, many sleepers have found pain relief by switching to a memory foam mattress, as well.

 These pillows are large oversized pillows that come in several different shapes: I-shape, U-shape, C-shape, L-shape.